dasch-swiss/dsp-js-lib/design-documentation.md

 #### Permissions

 The `ProjectsEndpoint` deals with all requests related to reading permissions.
-It communicates directly with the Knoa API, taking care of deserializing JSON responses received from Knora.
+It communicates directly with the Knora API, taking care of deserializing JSON responses received from Knora.

+#### Lists

+The `ListsEndpoint` deals with all requests about lists that use the admin API.
+It offers a function that gets information about all the lists belonging to a project `getProjectLists(projectIri: string): Observable<Array<ProjectLists> | ApiResponseError>` and
+`getFullList(listIri: string): Observable<FullList | ApiResponseError>` to get a full list hierarchy.

 ### Knora Api v2 Endpoints